-Algebra of matrices, Inverse and rank of a matrix, introduction of null space and kernel, statement of rank-nullity theorem; System of linear equations; Symmetric, skew-symmetric and orthogonal matrices; Determinants; Eigenvalues and eigenvectors; Similar matrices;

-Diagonalization of matrices; Cayley-Hamilton Theorem.
+Inverse and rank of a matrix, rank-nullity theorem; System of linear equations; Symmetric, skew-symmetric and orthogonal matrices; Determinants; Eigenvalues and eigenvectors; Diagonalization of matrices; Cayley-Hamilton Theorem, and Orthogonal transformation.

 G.B.
 Thomas and R.L.
-Finney, Calculus and Analytic geometry, 9th Edition, Pearson,
+Finney, Calculus and Analytic geometry, 9th Edition, Pearson, Reprint, 2002.

-Erwin Kreyszig, Advanced Engineering Mathematics, 9th Edition, John Wiley & Sons,
+Erwin kreyszig, Advanced Engineering Mathematics, 9th Edition, John Wiley & Sons, 2006.

-T. Veerarajan, Engineering Mathematics for first year, Tata McGraw-Hill, NewDelhi, 2008.

-B.V.
-Ramana, Higher Engineering Mathematics, Tata McGraw Hill New Delhi, 11thReprint,

-D. Poole, Linear Algebra: A Modern Introduction, 2nd Edition, Brooks/Cole, 2005.

-N.P.
-Bali and Manish Goyal, A text book of Engineering Mathematics, LaxmiPublications,
+- T. Veerarajan, Engineering Mathematics for first year, Tata McGraw-Hill, New Delhi, 2008. - B.V.
+Ramana, Higher Engineering Mathematics, Tata McGraw Hill New Delhi, 11th Reprint, 2010. - D. Poole, Linear Algebra: A Modern Introduction, 2nd Edition, Brooks/Cole, 2005. - N.P.
+Bali and Manish Goyal, A text book of Engineering Mathematics, Laxmi Publications, Reprint, 2008. - B.S.

-B.S.
 Grewal, Higher Engineering Mathematics, Khanna Publishers, 36th Edition, 2010.

-• The fallouts of Rolle's Theorem that is fundamental to application of analysis to and its applications.

-Engineering problems.

-To apply differential and integral calculus to evaluate definite, improper integrals convergence engineering.

-The convergence of sequence and series and to apply different tests of

-To deal with functions of several variables that are essential in most branches of

-• The essential tool of matrices and linear algebra in a comprehensive manner.
+- To apply differential and integral calculus to notions of curvature and to improper integrals.
+Apart from some other applications they will have a basic understanding of Beta and Gamma functions. - The fallouts of Rolle's Theorem that is fundamental to application of analysis to Engineering problems. - The tool of power series and Fourier series for learning advanced Engineering Mathematics. - To deal with functions of several variables that are essential in most branches of engineering. - The essential tool of matrices and linear algebra in a comprehensive manner.

-BTAM203-18 MATHEMATICS II 4L:1T:0P 5 credits
+BTAM203-18 MATHEMATICS II 3L:1T:0P 1 credits

-(Ordinary Differential
+(Calculus, Ordinary Differential

 Equations and Complex Variable)